 About the Founder

-He entered the field in the U.S. Army (2007–2011), starting in tactical signals and transmission systems and expanding into broader network and systems work, including deployment to Iraq in 2008–2009 in support of OIF operations.
-That led into three continuous years (2011–2014) supporting Army defensive cyber operations at Fort Huachuca — first with the Continental United States Theater Network Operations and Security Center (CTNOSC), which was redesignated RCERT-South during his tenure.
-The work was SCIF-based under a previously held TS/SCI clearance and spanned NIPR, SIPR, and coalition networks used in OEF and OIF.
+He entered the field in the U.S. Army, starting in tactical signals and transmission systems and expanding into network and systems work, including deployment to Iraq in 2008–2009.
+That led into three continuous years supporting Army defensive cyber operations at Fort Huachuca with CTNOSC / RCERT-South.
+The work was SCIF-based under a previously held TS/SCI clearance and spanned NIPR, SIPR, and coalition networks.

-Since 2014, he has been inside a Fortune 500 insurance carrier's security organization, moving from Senior Network Engineer through Lead Cloud Security Engineer to his current role as Manager of Cloud Security Engineering.
-The work in that decade has been hands-on: leading the Cisco ASA to Palo Alto migration, the Bluecoat and VPN replacement with Zscaler ZIA and ZPA as principal architect, a hybrid managed-service data center transition, and running the organization's Zero Trust Maturity Model program against the CISA ZTMM and NIST SP 800-207 frameworks.
+Since 2014, he has worked inside a Fortune 500 insurance carrier's security organization, moving from Senior Network Engineer through Lead Cloud Security Engineer to Manager of Cloud Security Engineering.
+His work has included firewall modernization, managed-service transition support, Zscaler ZIA/ZPA Zero Trust architecture, AWS cloud security engineering, and a Zero Trust Maturity Model program aligned to CISA ZTMM and NIST SP 800-207.

 CTNOSC / RCERT-South

-- Contractor billets across the period: TEKsystems, AFMS Inc., and General Dynamics Information Technology.
+- Contractor billets across the period included TEKsystems, AFMS Inc., and General Dynamics Information Technology.

 Enterprise Security Engineering & Zero Trust

-- Principal on the enterprise perimeter firewall migration from Cisco ASA to Palo Alto Networks next-generation firewalls.
+- Principal on enterprise perimeter firewall modernization from Cisco ASA to Palo Alto Networks next-generation firewalls.

-- Principal engineer and architect on the carrier's Zero Trust transition — replacing legacy Bluecoat proxy and VPN infrastructure with Zscaler ZIA and ZPA.
+- Principal engineer and architect on Zero Trust transition replacing legacy proxy and VPN infrastructure with Zscaler ZIA and ZPA.

-- Primary driver of the carrier's Zero Trust Maturity Model program, aligned to the CISA Zero Trust Maturity Model and NIST SP 800-207.
+- Primary driver of Zero Trust Maturity Model work aligned to CISA ZTMM and NIST SP 800-207.

 - Current role: Manager of Cloud Security Engineering.